 | Setup | One app install | npm install | npm install | npm install |

-The key difference is not just tool count.
-It is that ToolPiper's tools can compose.
+The difference isn't just tool count.
+ToolPiper's tools compose.
 A single workflow can transcribe audio, pass the text to a local LLM, query your RAG index for context, and automate a browser action based on the result.
-All through one server process that shares model state and authentication.
+One server process, shared model state, shared authentication.

 What are the honest limitations?

 macOS only.
-ToolPiper is a native macOS application that requires Apple Silicon (M1 or later).
-It will not run on Windows or Linux.
-The inference backends depend on Metal GPU, Neural Engine, and Core Audio frameworks that are only available on macOS.
+ToolPiper requires Apple Silicon (M1 or later).
+The inference backends depend on Metal GPU, Neural Engine, and Core Audio frameworks that only exist on macOS.
+No Windows, no Linux.

 Some tools require ToolPiper Pro.
-The core tools are free.
-Test mutations (save, delete), developer tokens, and some advanced features require a ToolPiper Pro subscription at $9.99/month.
-All read-only tools and all inference tools are free tier.
+All inference tools and all read-only tools are free.
+Test mutations (save, delete), developer tokens, and some advanced features require ToolPiper Pro at $9.99/month.

-Browser tools require Chrome.
-The browser automation tier uses Chrome DevTools Protocol (CDP).
+Browser tools need Chrome.
+Browser automation uses Chrome DevTools Protocol.
 You need Chrome or Chrome Dev installed.
-Safari, Firefox, and Arc are not supported for browser automation.
+Safari, Firefox, and Arc aren't supported for automation.

-104 tools is a lot.
+Over 300 tools is a lot of tools.
 Tool selection quality depends on the AI client.
-Claude Code handles the large tool set well because Anthropic designed MCP with large tool registries in mind.
-Other clients may struggle with tool selection when presented with 93 options.
-ToolPiper's tool descriptions are written to help AI models choose correctly, but your mileage may vary across different clients.
+Claude Code handles large tool sets well because Anthropic designed MCP with this in mind.
+Other clients may struggle when presented with over 300 options.
+ToolPiper's tool descriptions are written to help AI models choose correctly, but results vary across clients.

 Does this work with Cursor and Windsurf?

-claude mcp add toolpiper -- ~/.toolpiper/mcpFor Cursor and other clients that use a JSON config, add ToolPiper to your MCP server configuration pointing to the same binary.
+claude mcp add toolpiper -- ~/.toolpiper/mcpFor Cursor and other JSON-config clients, add ToolPiper to your MCP server list pointing to the same binary.

-All inference tools run locally.
-Chat, transcribe, speak, embed, OCR, image analysis, pose detection, and video upscale all execute on your Mac's hardware.
-Your prompts, audio, and documents never leave your machine.
+All inference runs locally.
+Chat, transcribe, speak, embed, OCR, image analysis, pose detection, and video upscale execute on your Mac.
+Your prompts, audio, and documents never leave the machine.

-The social and research tools (GitHub, Hacker News, Reddit, X, YouTube) make network requests to fetch public data.
-Browser automation tools interact with whatever page is loaded in Chrome, which may involve network traffic depending on the page.
-Desktop control tools operate on your local macOS system.
+Social and research tools (GitHub, Hacker News, Reddit, X, YouTube) make network requests to fetch public data.
+Browser automation interacts with whatever page is loaded in Chrome, which may involve network traffic.
+Desktop control operates entirely on your local system.

 Is this free?

-ToolPiper's free tier includes all inference tools (chat, transcribe, speak, embed, OCR), all browser automation tools, all read-only operations, and MCP access through both transports.
-You can use ToolPiper as a full MCP server without paying anything.
+ToolPiper's free tier includes all inference tools, all browser automation tools, all read-only operations, and MCP access through both transports.
+You can use it as a full MCP server without paying anything.

-ToolPiper Pro ($9.99/month) adds test mutations, developer tokens, advanced model management, and priority features.
-The MCP server itself is not gated behind Pro.
+ToolPiper Pro is $9.99/month.
+It adds test mutations, developer tokens, advanced model management, and priority features.
+The MCP server itself isn't gated behind Pro.

 How do you see what tools are available?

-From Claude Code, you can ask your AI assistant to call the status tool, which returns server health, loaded models, and available capabilities.
-You can also call models to see which AI models are downloaded and ready to use.
+From Claude Code, ask your assistant to call status.
+It returns server health, loaded models, and available capabilities.
+Call models to see which AI models are downloaded and ready.

-ToolPiper also serves a full OpenAPI spec at http://localhost:9998/v1/openapi.json documenting all REST endpoints, and the MCP tool definitions include detailed descriptions and JSON Schema for every parameter.
+ToolPiper serves a full OpenAPI spec at http://localhost:9998/v1/openapi.json documenting every REST endpoint.
+The MCP tool definitions include detailed descriptions and JSON Schema for every parameter.

-For a deeper look at how the MCP server was built, including the two-transport architecture and the shared-definition pattern, see Building 41 MCP Tools in Swift (the tool count has since grown to 93, but the architecture remains the same).
+For a deeper look at how the MCP server is built, including the two-transport architecture and shared-definition pattern, see Building Over 300 MCP Tools in Swift.

 This article is part of the local-first AI on macOS series.
 For the visual testing tools, see Visual Testing, No Code.